The Diet Chef

 You don't have to go to a fancy restaurant to enjoy five-star pan seared halibut fillets.
 They're surprisingly easy to make at home and come out just as luxurious and flavorful as the ones from the restaurant!

-In fact, this pan seared halibut recipe requires just 3 easy steps to make and the results are incredible.
+In fact, this pan seared fish requires just 3 easy steps to make, and the results are incredible.
 You end up with the most mouthwatering, tender, and flaky halibut fillets that have a perfectly golden brown sear to them and they're finished in a lick-your-plate-clean herb and caper sauce.
 Gah, they're good.

-By the way, this pan seared halibut goes amazing with a side of crispy air fryer brussel sprouts and cauliflower rice.
+By the way, I like to eat halibut with a side of crispy air fryer brussel sprouts, and cauliflower rice.
 Both recipes have 5 ingredients or less and cook in about 10 minutes.
 So, I highly recommend pairing them with this halibut recipe.

 Oh, and for more delicious and healthy 30-minute seafood dinners, check out my keto salmon in creamy garlic butter sauce and 5-minute keto shrimp scampi next!